AndroMars/TestLab_Static/README.md

 ---

-## In this Respository I test techniques around html, css and
+## In this Respository I test techniques around html, css and JS

 ### Bootstrap
 ### Flexbox